websemantics/expressiva/README.md

-# onomatopoeia
+# Interjections

-Meaningful list of expressive words and interjections that is cross cultures and language, ..
+Meaningful list of expressive words, onomatopoeias and interjections that is cross cultures and language